DisCo: Distilled Student Models Co-training for Semi-supervised Text Mining: Introduction

+We present \SystemName, a novel co-training approach aimed at enhancing the SSL performances by using distilled small models and few labelled data.
+The student models in the \SystemName acquire complementary information from multiple views, thereby improving the generalization ability despite the small model size and limited labelled samples. we introduce two types of view diversities for co-training: i) \emph{model view diversity}, which leverages diversified initializations for student models in the cohort, ii) \emph{data view diversity}, which incorporates varied noisy samples for student models in the cohort.
+Specifically, the model view diversity is generated by different task-agnostic knowledge distillations from the teacher model.
+The data view diversity is achieved through various embedding-based data augmentations to the input instances.

+Intuitively, \SystemName with the model view encourages the student models to learn from each other interactively and maintain reciprocal collaboration.
+The student cohort with the model views increases each participating model's posterior entropy~\cite{ChaudhariCSLBBC17,PereyraTCKH17,ZhangXHL18}, helping them to converge to a flatter minimum with better generalization.
 At the same time, \SystemName with the data views regularizes student predictions to be invariant when applying noises to input examples.
 Doing so improves the models' robustness on diverse noisy samples generated from the same instance.
-This, in turn, helps the models to obtain missing inductive biases on learning behavior, i.e., adding more inductive biases to the models can lessen their variance~\cite{XieDHL020,LoveringJLP21}.
+This, in turn, helps the models to obtain missing inductive biases on learning behaviour, i.e., adding more inductive biases to the models can lessen their variance~\cite{XieDHL020,LoveringJLP21}.

-Our key contribution is a novel co-training framework to leverage SSL to improve the fine-tuning effectiveness of compressed student models with limited annotated data for text mining.
-We have implemented a working prototype of \SystemName\footnote{Our code is scheduled to be released in the near future.} and applied it to text classification and extractive summarization tasks.
+We have implemented a working prototype of \SystemName\footnote{Code and data are available at: \url{https://github.com/LiteSSLHub/DisCo}.} and applied it to text classification and extractive summarization tasks.
 We show that by co-training just \emph{two student models}, \SystemName can deliver faster inference while maintaining the performance level of the large PLM.
 Specifically, \SystemName can produce a student model that is $7.6\times$ smaller (4-layer TinyBERT) with $4.8\times$ faster inference time by achieving superior ROUGE performance in extractive summarization than the source teacher model (12-layer BERT).
-It also achieves a better or comparable text classification performance compared to the previous SOTA SSL methods with 12-layer BERT while maintaining a lightweight architecture with only 6-layer TinyBERT.
+It also achieves a better or comparable text classification performance compared to the previous state-of-the-art (SOTA) SSL methods with 12-layer BERT while maintaining a lightweight architecture with only 6-layer TinyBERT.
 We also show that \SystemName substantially outperforms other SSL baselines by delivering higher accuracy when using the same student models in model size.